Faster Payment FAQs

-As systems become more automated, by providing your status as a small business this can be linked this to your ABN so when you send in a correctly rendered invoice, the system will know your invoice needs to be paid in 20 calendar days.
+As systems become more automated, by providing your status as a small business this can be linked this to your ABN so when you send in a correctly rendered invoice, the system will know your invoice needs to be paid in 5 business days.
 Without registering, it is impossible for the system to know you are a small business.

 Registration is fast and easy.
 Visit the faster payment terms page to quickly enter your details and become registered.
 This registration will be made available to all government departments, so you will only need to register once for the whole of government.

 Contractual payment terms shorter than 5 days are permitted, if agreed to by a small business and a government agency.
 However, contractual payment terms longer than 5 days, if agreed to by a small business and a government agency, are permitted only if the nature of the goods and services or the structure of the purchase make it impractical to require payment within 5 days.